-Our thoughts really do become our reality.
+Our thoughts become our reality.

-And that became evident yesterday when I did something completely out of character: I reopened a door that I had just closed.
+That became evident yesterday when I did something completely out of character: I reopened a door that I had just closed.

 With my newly adopted 2017 theme words in the forefront of my mind (beauty and openness), I noticed myself prying open a door that I had just slammed after feeling incredibly hurt by someone’s stinging words.